Phone: 01244 323 070

-Elis practises exclusively in the field of chancery and commercial litigation and is a specialist in property and estates work, particularly in the field of contentious and non-contentious trusts, inheritance and estate matters, real property matters and landlord and tenant disputes.
+Elis is a Chancery specialist who practices exclusively in the field of property and estates.
+His practice is focused on contentious and non-contentious trusts matters; probate, inheritance and estate litigation and real property litigation.
 He also conducts property and affairs cases in the Court of Protection.

 Elis is a fluent Welsh speaker and has significant experience in using the language in a legal context, both in written work and in court.